 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 The Virginia Bluebell is also known as Mertensia Virginica.
 It is an appropriately named fast-growing wildflower that is native to Missouri.
 This perennial is home to blue bell-shaped flowers; each flower has five petals that are bonded together to form its famous bell shape.
 Additionally, each flower is roughly one-inch long.
 It is interesting to note, that each of the flowers on this plant starts out pink in color, but, over time they turn a brilliant shade of blue, giving them their name.
 The leaves on the Virginia Bluebell are four-inches long, oval, smooth, and are a bright gray-green color.
 The plant grows in clumps and can get up to 2 feet tall and roughly 1.5 feet wide.

-Large bees, particularly female bumblebees are often seen flying around these flowers in the spring; however, only the largest bees are able to work their way up the tube portion of the flower.
+Giant bees, mainly female bumblebees are often seen flying around these flowers in the spring; however, only the most massive bees can work their way up the tube portion of the bulb.
 Even though bumblebees are frequently seen around the plant in early spring, moths and butterflies are the primary participants in pollinating these beautiful plants.

 The Virginia Bluebell looks beautiful in wildflower and native plant gardens.
 Additionally, these flowers can be used as a naturalization plant in corners or as a backdrop to other flowers.
 However, it needs to be kept in mind that the Virginia Bluebell doesn’t bloom all year, it is best to plant them by annuals, late-blooming perennials, or ferns.